We’ve all heard the horror stories from friends, newspapers, blogs,

 Except, maybe, the divorce attorneys, who get paid for their time while

-divorcing couples fight over money, houses and children.
+divorcing couples fight over money, infidelity, homes, and children.

 when we imported the British legal model for divorce—the adversarial